MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-AutoSensitivityLabelPolicy.md

 ```

 ### -ForceValidate
+The ForceValidate parameter specifies whether to include details related to the AdminUnits of users, groups, or sites in the policy.
+Valid values are:

-Populates details of the AdminUnits associated with current set of selected users/groups/sites under various locations in the policy
+- $true: Various properties in the policy include details of the AdminUnits that are associated with current set of selected users, groups, or sites.
+- $false: The output doesn't contain the information.
+This is the default value.

 ```yaml
 Type: Boolean